 ◊◊◊◊◊ Can’t-miss and if you don’t like it then get off my lawn!

-◊◊◊◊ This is a great experience, a go-to place that won’t disappoint
+◊◊◊◊ This is a good joint, a go-to place that won’t disappoint

 ◊◊◊ Can’t go wrong, but not going to leave immediately planning your return